 “The Tokyo Station Hotel, with 60 rooms, is in the Tokyo Central Station.
 It’s as handy as any place could be, especially for those who arrive by train from Yokohama.
 It is definitely a humbler place, and cheaper, than many [of the other Western hotels in Tokyo] but it is entirely suitable for thrift-budget travel.”

 – All the Best in Japan, Sydney Clark, 1958

-Tokyo Central Station did not fare well during the Pacific War, gutted by fire and losing its entire third floor during the May, 1945 firebombing of the capital.
-After business was resumed at the end of the Occupation, in 1952, the Tokyo Station Hotel was considered more of a popular coffee bar and gathering place, never fully recovering from the ravages of war.
+Tokyo Central Station and its hotel did not fare well during the Pacific War, gutted by fire and losing its entire third floor following the May, 1945 firebombing of the capital.
+During the Occupation, when rebuilding limited its operations, the hotel was considered more of a popular coffee bar.
+After reconstruction was completed in 1947, the hotel resumed business – minus its third floor.